CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ### Installation of tools used in the the workflow

-1. By default, nextflow expects that tools are installed locally.
+1. By default, Nextflow expects that tools are installed locally.
 Tools available in other [Puhti modules](../../apps/by_discipline.md) or [own custom module](../../computing/modules.md#using-your-own-module-files).

 2. Own custom installations as Apptainer containers:
 Containers can be smoothly integrated with Nextflow pipelines.
 No additional